biell/alti-server/README.md

     Normally the type of a game is ascertained by te file name.
     If that cannot be done properly, the game type can be set via this mechanism.

+  * **/set intro [text ...]**<br>
+    Store text to be displayed at the loading of a map, and to new players when they join.
+This is intended to help players figure out what to do on the map, and what it is all about.

   * **/add portal [name] [px],[py] [sx],[sy],[sa]**<br>
     When a player auto-uses the health powerup located at `px`,`py`, then